Skip to content

 DON’T: Overuse Military Jargon

 Why it fails: Voters don’t know what “OODA loop” or “tactical insertion” means.
-You sound like you’re bragging or can’t translate to civilian life.
+As a result, you sound like you’re bragging or can’t translate to civilian life.

-Instead: “I led teams under pressure” not “I executed mission-critical operations in kinetic environments.”
+Instead: Say “I led teams under pressure” not “I executed mission-critical operations in kinetic environments.”

 DON’T: Make It All About Service

 Why it fails: Voters want to know what you’ll DO, not just what you DID.
-Service earns credibility, but you still need policy.
+While service earns credibility, you still need policy substance.

 DON’T: Attack Other Veterans

-Why it fails: Even if your opponent is a veteran, attacking their service creates massive backlash.
-Ask John Kerry 2004.
+Why it fails: Even if your opponent is a veteran, attacking their service creates backlash.
+The 2004 Kerry campaign illustrates this risk.

 Instead: Focus on their record IN OFFICE.
 “They served honorably.
 But in Congress, they’ve failed [DISTRICT].”